Generalised T-links Represent All Links in the 3-Sphere: A braid simplification of Lorenz-like links

 Moreover, if the Lorenz braid of \( L' \) has only one overcrossing strand, or equivalently, if the Lorenz link \( L' \) has a trip number equal to one, and there is only one strand in the right strip of the template \( \mathscr{L}(0,0) \), then \( L \) and \( L' \) are both the same unlink.
 We consider then that there is at least one overcrossing strand and at least two strands in the right strip of the template \( \mathscr{L}(0,0) \) in the Lorenz braid of \( L' \).

-Let \(\vec{d}_{L'} = \langle d_1^{s_1}, \dots, d_k^{s_k} \rangle\) be the Lorenz vector of \(L'\), called the Lorenz vector associated with the link \(L\).
+Let \(\vec{d}_{L'} = \langle d_1^{s_1}, \dots, d_k^{s_k} \rangle\) be the Lorenz vector of \(L'\), called the \textit{Lorenz vector associated with the link \(L\)}.
 Then, there exists a natural number \(d \geq 0\) such that \(L\) is the closure of the following braid with \(s_1 + \dots + s_k + d_k + d\) strands

 The number \(d\) can be greater than zero if we add trivial loops that are parallel to the boundary component of the strip of the Lorenz template that is twisted to obtain the Lorenz-like template \(\mathscr{L}(0,n)\).
-We observe that the trip number of \(L\) in the Lorenz-like template \(\mathscr{L}(0,n)\) is equal to the trip number of \(L'\) in the Lorenz template \(\mathscr{L}(0,0)\) because the \(n\) half twists applied along the strands of \(L'\) in the right strip of \(\mathscr{L}(0,n)\) do not change the trip number.